Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    5. Updated the diagrams including the fixes
    6. Updated/simplified the text for the examples
    7. Fixed several references (including new/updated section numbers)
+   8. Made text referring to CMAF less verbose
+   9. Moved some of the common requirements of Interface 2 to general 1-2 requirements

 # Acknowledgements # {#contributors}